Azure/bicep-types-az/generated/resources/microsoft.authorization/2024-04-01/types.md

 * **definitionVersion**: string: The version of the policy definition to use.
 * **description**: string: This message will be part of response in case of policy violation.
 * **displayName**: string: The display name of the policy assignment.
+* **effectiveDefinitionVersion**: string (ReadOnly): The effective version of the policy definition in use.
+This is only present if requested via the $expand query parameter.
 * **enforcementMode**: 'Default' | 'DoNotEnforce' | string: The policy assignment enforcement mode.
 Possible values are Default and DoNotEnforce.
+* **latestDefinitionVersion**: string (ReadOnly): The latest version of the policy definition available.
+This is only present if requested via the $expand query parameter.
 * **metadata**: any: The policy assignment metadata.
 Metadata is an open ended object and is typically a collection of key value pairs.
 * **nonComplianceMessages**: [NonComplianceMessage](#noncompliancemessage)[]: The messages that describe why a resource is non-compliant with the policy.
 * **notScopes**: string[]: The policy's excluded scopes.